 Section 6.3 of this Tariff sets out the various forms of agreements for different types of Construction Services.

 Discretionary charges for Construction Services are on an “As Calculated” basis unless otherwise stated in this Tariff.
-In addition, payments in the form of a nonrefundable contribution in aid of construction (CIAC) or an advance for construction may be required from the entity requesting Construction Service prior to commencement of construction.
+In addition, payments in the form of a contribution in aid of construction (CIAC) or an advance for construction may be required from the entity requesting Construction Service prior to commencement of construction.

 SECTION 2: FACILITY EXTENSIONS TO PERMANENT RETAIL CUSTOMER ELECTRICAL INSTALLATIONS